tomtebloss/acsi2stm/testacsi/README.md

 In order to work, it uses the internal RAM buffer of the STM32, so it does *NOT* modify any data on SD cards.

 To assemble, use vasm on PC or Devpac on Atari.

+The program requires ACSI2STM compiled with the ACSI_DRIVER flag enabled.